 Figure 1 allows to better grasp the main physical phenomena affecting each target quantity, and it is seen that:

-the SC temperature is influenced, via the energy equation, by the flow split and coolant mixing models (via WijH), the former deciding the mass flow rate of each SC, while the latter the degree of energy exchanged between neighbouring SCs and thus how the energy discharged by the pins is distributed in the assembly cross-section.
+the SC temperature is influenced, via the energy equation, by the flow split and coolant mixing models (via WijH).
+The former decides the mass flow rate of each SC, while the latter the degree of energy exchanged between neighbouring SCs and thus how the energy discharged by the pins is distributed in the assembly cross-section.
 In the anticipated field of application (Section 3.2.1) the flow split model is generally more impacting than the mixing one, the latter only acting as a feedback mechanism in response to gradients in power and/or flow among SCs, while the former directly impact the SC temperature increase.
 Typically, only in situations strongly falling into the mixed convection regime mixing can become as important as flow split;

 the clad outer temperature is directly impacted by the SCs temperature surrounding the pin and by the model employed for the heat transfer coefficient.
 Since the former has been already discussed focus is here on the latter.
 Generally, the axial temperature increase (i.e., inlet-outlet) in a SC is higher than the radial one (i.e., coolant-clad) making the contribution of αp less important than the SC temperature increase.
 Only in peculiar situations with low power-to-flow ratios and (relatively) high heat fluxes the two phenomena can become comparable in magnitude;